Although Django has not reached a 1.0 release, the bulk of Django's public APIs are

 - Generic relations will most likely be moved out of core and into the

-content-types contrib package to avoid core dependencies on optional
+content-types contrib package to avoid core dependancies on optional

 - The comments framework, which is yet undocumented, will likely get a complete